udacity/create-your-own-adventure/english/find-exit/leave.md

 In the distance, you notice a tower that has caught fire, but is smoking a deep shade of purple.

-You also are a bit sleep-deprived.
-You might want to call in sick to work
+You have a slight cold.
+You might want to call in sick to work.

 [Take path into forest](into-forest/forest.md)